lppedd/di-wise-neo/README.md

 global values floating around waiting to be imported and to generate yet another coupling point.

-My background with Java is full of such cases, that have been (partially) mitigated by introducing dependency-injection libraries based on Java's powerful Contexts and Dependency Injection (see [Weld][cdi-weld], the reference implementation).
+My background with Java is full of such cases that have been (partially) mitigated by introducing dependency-injection libraries based on Java's powerful Contexts and Dependency Injection (see [Weld][cdi-weld], the reference implementation).